Walid-khaled/Human-Iris-Center-Detection-ML/README.md

 - Compile and train CNN with different optimizers [sgd, adam, adamax, rmsprop], loss functions [mse, mae] and activations [tanh, relu, sigmoid].
 Report best combination.
 - Make a prediction for 10 test images.
 Draw predicted centers on them and visualize it.
 (You can draw iris center with cv2.circle())

-**HINTS: Use colab with GPU to speed up training and hyperparameter tuning.**
+**HINT: Use colab with GPU to speed up training and hyperparameter tuning.**